theThings/thethings.iO-TexasInstruments-library/thethingsiO_ccs/README.md

 <h2>Instructions</h2>

 There are two folders.
 In the library folder you can find the library for Code Composer Studio.
 To use it download the thethingsiO_ti_css.zip file.
-Then in Code Composer Studio go to 'Project' -> 'Import CSS Project...'.
-In the windows that will open choose 'Select Archive File', then 'Browse' and navigate to the .zip file you just downloaded, select it click on 'Open'.
+Then, in Code Composer Studio go to 'Project' -> 'Import CSS Project...'.
+In the windows that will open choose 'Select Archive File', then 'Browse' and navigate to the .zip file you just downloaded, select it and click on 'Open'.
 After that, 'thethingsiO_lib' should appear as discovered project.
 Mark it and click 'Finish' to import.

 This procedure is the same for the examples in the examples folder.